 - (1) If employee remuneration is not set by collective agreement, the employer shall pay employees at least the minimum wage set for the degree of work difficulty (hereinafter only "the degree") of the relevant job.
-If an employee's wage in a given month does not reach the level of their minimum wage claim, the employer shall pay the employee an additional payment amounting to the difference between the agreed wage and the amount of the minimum wage claim set for the degree to which the employee's job belongs. - (2) Wages in paragraph 1 shall not include wage for the inactive part of work standby in the workplace (Sec.
-96 Par.3), wage for overtime work (Sec.
-121), wage surcharge for work on a public holiday (Sec.
-122), wage surcharge for work on Saturday (Sec.
-122a), wage surcharge for work on Sunday (Sec.
-122b), wage surcharge for night work (Sec.
-123) and wage compensation for difficult working conditions (Sec.
-124).
-The number of hours worked shall not include overtime work and the inactive part of work standby in the workplace. - (3) A job pursuant to paragraph 1 is a set of working activities that an employee performs pursuant to the type of work agreed in their employment agreement.
-The employer pursuant to paragraph 1 shall assign each job to a degree in accordance with the characteristics of degrees of difficulty of jobs given in Annex 1 1, based on the most difficult activities that the employee is required to perform in the type of work agreed in the employment agreement. - (4) The rate of minimum wage claim for each level is calculated by multiplying the hourly minimum wage set for a working time of 40 hours per week, or the minimum wage in EUR for the month, if the employee is paid a monthly wage, determined by special regulation, and by the minimum wage index:
+If an employee's wage in a given month does not reach the level of their minimum wage claim, the employer shall pay the employee an additional payment amounting to the difference between the agreed wage and the amount of the minimum wage claim set for the degree to which the employee's job belongs. - (2) Wages in paragraph 1 shall not include wage for the inactive part of work standby in the workplace (Sec.96 par.3), wage for overtime work (Sec.121), wage supplements for work during holidays (Sec.122), wage supplements for night work (Sec.123) and wage compensation for difficult working conditions (Sec.124).
+The number of hours worked shall not include overtime work or the inactive part of work standby in the workplace. - (3) A job pursuant to paragraph 1 is a set of working activities that an employee performs pursuant to the type of work agreed in their employment agreement.
+The employer pursuant to paragraph 1 shall assign each job to a degree in accordance with the characteristics of degrees of difficulty of jobs given in Annex 1 1, based on the most difficult activities that the employee is required to perform in the type of work agreed in the employment agreement.

+(4) The rate of minimum wage claim for each level is calculated by multiplying the hourly minimum wage set for a working time of 40 hours per week, or the minimum wage in EUR for the month, if the employee is paid a monthly wage, determined by special regulation, and by the minimum wage index: